crackerjacques/IzotopeRX_MarkerList_to_Reaper_CSV/README.md

 # IzotopeRX_MarkerList_to_Reaper_CSV
-This script is convert Izotope RX Marker List text to Reaper CSV Marker List.
+Import iZotope RX markers into your Reaper project.
 __~~The current version does not work if there is a space in the marker name, so I will upload a fixed version soon.
 Sorry!~~__  Now fixed

 # Requirements